Rock Art of Namibia

 Day 11 - Uis - Twyfelfontein

 After breakfast we will drive North to Twyfelfontein, the finest site with engravings in Southern Africa.
 We will move to a very different landscape, leaving the granites and entering a golden sandstone country.
-After lunch we will spend the afternon visiting the row of engravings, spending the night at the nearby Twyfelfontein lodge (or the nearby Aba Huab campsite).
+After lunch we will spend the afternon visiting the row of engravings, spending the night at the nearby Twyfelfontein lodge.

 Day 12 - Twyfelfontein - Kamandjab - Etosha